Is There a Difference Between Flexibility & Mobility?

 Fat/muscle mass

-So how do i improve my flexibility and stability?
+So how do you improve your flexibility and stability?

 Static stretching.
 Holding and reaching.